WangJingyao07/Adaptive-Sampler/README.md

 * For the few-shot-regression setting, Sinusoid, Sinusoid & Line, and Harmonic dataset are toy examples and require no downloads.
 Just follow the implementation in the paper.

-Now, you have completed all the settings, just directly train and test as you want!!!
+Now, you have completed all the settings, just directly train and test as you want :)

 ## Train